 As we reported in 2012, vismodegib (Erivedge) – a skin cancer drug that our work helped shape – was described as “the greatest advance in therapy yet seen for this disease” in the prestigious New England Journal of Medicine.
 And in 2013, the drug was approved by the European Medicines Agency and will be available in England for NHS patients through the Cancer Drugs Fund.

-So in the latest of our ‘High-Impact Science’ blog posts, we’d like to tell the story of Professor Phil Ingham, and how his fundamental research in fruit flies and fish evolved into a drug that could revolutionise treatment for patients with advanced basal cell carcinoma – a type of skin cancer.
+So in the latest of Our Milestones series, we’d like to tell the story of Professor Phil Ingham, and how his fundamental research in fruit flies and fish evolved into a drug that could revolutionise treatment for patients with advanced basal cell carcinoma – a type of skin cancer.